Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Assessment Methodologies/Enumeration.md

 **FTP (File Transfer Protocol) is a protocol that uses TCP port 21** and is used to facilitate file sharing between a server and client/clients.

+Metasploit modules:
+- ftp_version
+- ftp_login (bruteforce)

+# SMB

++ *SMB (Server Message Block) is a network file sharing protocol* that is used to facilitate the sharing of files and peripherals between computers on a local network (LAN).
++ SMB uses port 445 (TCP).
+However, originally, SMB ran on top of NetBIOS using port 139.